opdavies/oliverdavies.uk/source/_pages/test-driven-drupal.md

 <!-- prettier-ignore -->
 <div class="markup spaced-y-4 mb-6" markdown="1">
-Having [given talks][1] and workshops, been a guest on podcasts and [written articles][0] about automated testing in Drupal, I’m currently in the planning phase of a book and potentially some accompanying screencasts about it, focussing on Drupal 8.
+Having [given talks][1] and [workshops][workshop], been a guest on podcasts and [written articles][0] about automated testing in Drupal, I’m currently in the planning phase of a book and potentially some accompanying screencasts about it, focussing on Drupal 8.

 I’m still thinking about what use-cases to cover and examples to include, but here are some of the things I’m considering: